adinath-codes/Aurascript/README.md

 AuraScript was made for one reason:
 - *The silly factor*

+Actually 2 more are there ig,
+- *To be faster than Python*
+- *To teach you Gen-Z slang before programming syntax*

-Basically i took some C++ code, and sillyfied it.
-Heres an example
+Basically, I took some C++ code, and sillyfied it.
+Here's an example:
 ```cpp
 int health = 100;
 if (health > 0) {